dr. S. (Sofya) Isaakyan

 Affiliated since 2017

-Sofya Isaakyan is an Assistant Professor of Organisational Behaviour at the Department of Organisation and Personnel Management, Rotterdam School of Management, Erasmus University.
+Sofya Isaakyan is an Associate Professor of Organisational Behaviour at the Department of Organisation and Personnel Management, Rotterdam School of Management, Erasmus University.
 She received her Ph.D. in Organizational Behaviour from Maastricht University in 2018.
-Her research focuses on understanding employees' upward expression of ideas and concerns about work-related issues (i.e., voice behavior) and the corresponding reactions by managers and team members.
-Her second area of research focuses on leadership development and leader identity.
+Her research focuses on understanding employees' upward expression of ideas and concerns about work-related issues (i.e., voice behaviour) and the corresponding reactions by managers.
+Her second area of research focuses on how managers can effectively build their leadership capacity and leader identity.
+Her research has been published in top-tier academic outlets including the Academy of Management Journal, Journal of Applied Psychology, and Organizational Behaviour and Human Decision Processes.
+Sofya is the recipient of a prestigious Veni research grant by NWO in 2022.
+She is an editorial member for the Journal of Management Studies.

 Publications